Skip to main content

 While network differences are the main source of discrepancies between lab and field data, CPU speeds also differ.
 Lighthouse tests are run on powerful desktop machine or server, so Lighthouse throttles the CPU by a factor of 4 to approximate a mobile CPU.

-This difference can impact Largest Contentful Paint and First Input Delay.
+This difference can impact Largest Contentful Paint and Interaction to Next Paint.

 Caching